tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-examples.md

 Regular employee training on data security best practices is a must when it comes to data breaches.

 Employees should be educated on how to identify and respond to potential security threats such as phishing attacks and other forms of social engineering.

+*Learn about how helpful it can be to [have a data breach response plan](https://breachsense.io/blog/data-breach-response-plan/) in place and how you can build one that works for you with our article.*
 ## 4 Ways to Recover From a Data Breach
 A [data breach](https://www.breachsense.io/blog/what-is-a-data-breach/) can lead to severe consequences, including financial losses, reputation damage, and identity theft.
 If a company falls victim to a data breach, it's crucial to take immediate action to contain the breach.

-Here are four important steps that organizations can take [in the aftermath of a data breach](https://www.breachsense.io/blog/what-should-a-company-do-after-a-data-breach/) to recover:
+Here are four important steps that organizations can take [in the aftermath of a data breach](https://www.breachsense.io/blog/after-a-breach/) to recover:
 ### #1.
 Contain the Breach
 The first and most critical step in dealing with a cyber attack is to contain the potential damage by identifying and isolating affected systems.